 NOTE: Do not leave empty cookware, or cookware which has boiled dry, on a hot surface burner.
-The cookware could overheat, causing damage to the cookware or surface burner.
+The cookware could overheat and damage the cookware or surface burner.

 Home canning information

 The large diameter of most water-bath or pressure canners combined with high heat settings for long periods of time can cause damage to the cooktop.